qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/fixing-common-data-metadata-issues.md

 :::::::::

 :::{.notes}
-Just like our first scenario, `gdalinfo` shows no CRS information and the UL corner coordinates is (0, 0).
+Like our first scenario, `gdalinfo` shows no CRS information and the UL corner coordinates is (0, 0).
 If we plotted this in QGIS, it would place the ULC at the geographic north pole.
 :::